 In many instances, one government with jurisdiction over an offense will defer to another.
 The deferring government will step in only if the other prosecution fails.
 That said, sometimes both governments will pursue criminal charges.

 Example: In 1991 in Los Angeles, several police officers were involved in the vicious beating of motorist Rodney King.
 Because of the case’s tremendous publicity, the court changed venue to Ventura County in Southern California.
 The Ventura jury acquitted the officers on all but one charge (as to which it hung), sparking the 1992 Los Angeles Riots.
 Months later, a federal grand jury indicted the officers for the same beating under a law punishing anyone who, acting under governmental authority, violates another person’s federal rights.
 (18 U.S.C. § 242.)
 A federal jury ultimately convicted two of the four officers under the U.S. law, which prosecutors frequently invoke in excessive force cases.
-(To read about a similar situation, see Federal Charges in the Kelly Thomas Case?)

 Example: Federal authorities charged NFL quarterback Michael Vick for running an interstate dog-fighting business that involved dog executions and gambling, among other illegalities.
 A federal court sentenced him to 23 months in prison.
 The state of Virginia separately prosecuted Vick for the dog-fighting ring.
 After his federal conviction, while he was still in U.S. custody, he pleaded guilty to a state charge.
 (The sentence for the state crime was essentially folded into the federal sentence he was serving.)